-The rules covering access to court documents in both civil and criminal proceedings are set by the Rules Committee – a statutory body established under the Judicature Act 1908.
+The rules covering access to court documents in both civil and criminal proceedings are set by the Rules Committee – a statutory body established under the Senior Courts Act 2016.

 The rules ensure a general right of access to court documents, subject to any enactment, court order, or direction limiting or prohibiting access or publication.
 For anyone, other than parties to proceedings who are entitled to one free copy, access to court documents is subject to the payment of a fee.
 The same fee will be charged to anyone who is not party to the case.
 This includes the public, non-party solicitors, and the media.

 No fee is charged for the provision of appearance dates.

 Courts will aim to provide access as soon as is practicable, taking in to account such things as the scope of the request, how long it will take for an officer of the court to actually provide access and when the matter is due to be heard next.

 All rules governing access to court documents include provisions that allow for a waiver of fees on certain grounds.

 In civil proceedings, a person can apply to the Registrar to waiver the fee on the basis of financial hardship.

 In criminal proceedings, a person can apply to the Judge or Registrar to waiver the fee on the basis of financial hardship or on the grounds that that person should not be required to pay the fee.